This post may contain affiliate links. Please read our disclosure policy.

 • Add a spicy kick.
 Adding a few drops of Tabasco (or any other favorite hot sauce) will give your ceviche just the right amount of kick.
 It also adds flavor from the vinegar and spices.

 • Add orange for a subtle but satisfying twist.
-Adding a little orange juice or lemon juice in addition to the lime adds a nice, subtle flavor that compliments the lime.
+Adding a little orange juice or lemon juice in addition to the lime adds a nice, subtle flavor that complements the lime.
 Orange juice also adds a perfect little sweetness that can stand up to the spice.

 5 from 2 votes

-How To Make Shrimp Ceviche
+Shrimp Ceviche Recipe

 By: Rena